 The Capital Improvement budget includes a number of General Fund and Measure V and G funded investments.
 The recommended General Fund items have been significantly scaled down to minimal levels.
 Measure G funded capital project items total \$10,145,493.
-Measure V is providing initial funding for the El Gabilan Library Expansion project (\$1,120,000) and the Salinas History Project (\$50,000).
+Measure V is providing funding for the Salinas History Project (\$50,000) and computers (\$90,000).